Vbeam in Seoul — Vascular Laser · 595nm Pulsed Dye

 Can Vbeam be combined with Skin Botox or Rejuran?

-Rosacea is a chronic inflammatory condition — Vbeam reduces visible vessels and erythema but does not cure the underlying tendency.
-Vessels can re-form (revascularization) over months to years, and trigger exposure (heat, alcohol, sun, stress) accelerates recurrence.
-Long-term outcome depends on combining PDL with (a) topical maintenance therapy, (b) trigger avoidance, (c) periodic maintenance PDL every 6-12 months.
-We frame Vbeam as long-term management, not permanent cure.
+Rosacea is chronic — Vbeam reduces vessels and erythema but does not cure the underlying tendency.
+Long-term outcome depends on topical maintenance + trigger avoidance + periodic PDL every 6-12 months.

 Is Vbeam Perfecta FDA-approved?